Jamous/port_find/README.md

 Config file example using every option:
 ```
 #hosts.txt config file
+#These devices are treated as Ubiquity edge switches
+!switch
 ~ubiquiti_edgeswitch
-#These devices are treated as Ubiquity edge switches
 10.0.0.10
 10.0.0.11

+#These devices are treated as Cisco routers
 ~cisco_ios
-#These devices are treated as Cisco switches
-!10.0.0.1
+!router
+10.0.0.1

-#This device is treated as a cisco router and used to look at arp tables
+#This device is treated as a cisco switch with a diffrent set of login credentials
-10.0.20.10
-10.0.20.11
-~ubiquiti_edgeswitch
-#And these devices are treated as Ubiquity edge switches.
-They have a diffrent username and password than the abouve.
-We want to assign them a new password group.
-*password group two
-10.0.0.12
+!switch
+~cisco_ios
+10.0.0.2
 ```

 Verbose mode and logging
 ------------------------
 * Verbose mode is enabled with -v.
 This will give information about every device connected too and every match found.
-This will also diable the master main try/except statement.
-I did this to display traceback logs while tracking down errors.
-Verbose mode also enables output logging and exception logging.
+Verbose mode enables output logging and exception logging.
 * Logging: Logging can either be enabled by turning on verbose mode, or by activating the log below.
 There are two logs:
     * Output log: Enabled with --output this option will log all onscreen messages.
 If no logfile is specified it will use the default of log/output.txt.
     * Exception log: Enabled with --exceptions this option will log all exception messages (usually only seen in verbose mode).
 If no exceptions file is specified it will use the default of log/exceptions.txt.